|

 After

-about 6 weeks, the wood arrived from New Zealand via Hamburg,
+from New Zealand via Hamburg, Germany

 |